 Pivotal Service Registry provides an implementation of the Service Discovery pattern, based on NetflixOSS Eureka.
 This is one of the key tenets of a microservice-based architecture.
 Why?
 Manual configuration of each client or service is difficult, often proving brittle in production.
 Instead, use Service Registry to dynamically discover and call registered services.

 - First, a client registers with the Service Registry.
 The client also provides metadata about itself, like its host and port.

 - Once registered, the Registry expects a regular heartbeat message from each service instance.

 - If the heartbeat message is not received consistently, the Service Registry removes the instance from its registry.

 - Registry replication makes the service highly available.
 It also supports the Cloud Foundry permissions model; developers only see the services they are permitted to see.

 The NetflixOSS Hystrix library (part of Spring Cloud Netflix) provides an implementation of the Circuit Breaker pattern.
-The Circuit Breaker Dashboard for PCF visualizes the metrics of the circuit breakers inside an app.
+The Pivotal Circuit Breaker Dashboard visualizes the metrics of the circuit breakers inside an app.
 A microservices architecture is often composed of many layers of distributed services.
 End-user requests may comprise multiple calls to these services.
 If a lower-level service fails, that failure can cascade up to the end user and spread to other dependent services.
 Heavy traffic to a failing service can also make it difficult to repair.
 Hystrix circuit breakers prevent failures from cascading.
 They can provide fallback behavior until a failing service is restored to normal.